akiledal/sourcetracker2/README.md

 supported for both estimation of source proportions and leave-one-out source class prediction.
 The speedup from parallelization should be approximately a factor of `jobs` that are passed.
 For instance, passing `--jobs 4` will decrease runtime approximately 4X (less due to overhead).
-The package `ipyparallel` is used to enable parallelization.
 Note that you can only specify as many jobs as you have sink samples.
 For instance, passing 10 jobs with only 5 sink samples will not result in the code executing any faster than passing 5 jobs, since there is a 1 sink per job limit.
 Said another way, a single sink sample cannot be split up into multiple jobs.

 # Installation